pawel-napieracz/cordova-plugin-onegini/docs/public/api-reference/user/registration.md

 # Registration

-Registering a user is a two-step process: first the user needs to perform an OAuth, then he needs to configure a Pin.
+Registering a user is a two-step process: first the user needs to perform OAuth authorization, then he needs to configure a PIN.
 These steps are reflected by the plugin API.
-Just take these steps in this order:
+Just take the steps in this order:

 ## `onegini.user.register.start`